freedomofpress/securedrop/docs/ubuntu_config.md

 ### Continue the installation

 You can choose whatever username and password you would like.
 You may use the same username and password on both servers, should you wish to do so.
-There is no need to encrypt the home directory.
-Configure your time zone.
+Make sure to save this password in your admin KeePassX database afterwards.

-Make sure to save this password in your KeePassX database afterwards.
+Click 'no' when asked to encrypt the home directory.
+Then configure your time zone.

 ### Partition the disks